ottok/salsa-ci-pipeline/CONTRIBUTING.md

 By default, the test pipeline for non-default branches (i.e. those from merge requests) only triggers test build jobs for x86 architectures (amd64 and i386).
-If you want to test the images built for ARM and RISC-V, running build jobs for those architectures, set the `SALSA_CI_TEST_NON_DEFAULT_ARCHS` variable to 1, 'yes' or 'true'.
+If you want to test the images built for ARM and RISC-V by running build jobs for those architectures, set the `SALSA_CI_TEST_NON_DEFAULT_ARCHS` variable to 1, 'yes' or 'true'.